mslawsky/airline-customer-satisfaction-prediction/README.md

    - Optimizing the digital booking experience can drive meaningful satisfaction increases

 4. **Implement predictive satisfaction modeling**
-   - Deploy our high-accuracy model (94%) to identify potentially dissatisfied customers before journey completion
+   - Deploy our high-accuracy model (95%+) to identify potentially dissatisfied customers before journey completion
    - Enable proactive service recovery opportunities

+5. **Adopt ensemble methods for production**
+   - Consider implementing the random forest model in production environments for its superior generalization capabilities and robustness to outliers

 ---